ShawnWx2019/MetMiner/README.md

 ```

 Second, acquire the corresponding KEGG CID for the compounds through databases like KEGG, [CTS](http://cts.fiehnlab.ucdavis.edu/batch), etc. We can accomplish the automated conversion by using `MDAtoolkits::mda_name2kegg & MDAtoolkits::CTS_kegg`.

+> [!NOTE]
+> Sometimes, we have noticed that the CTS website can experience information loss.
+In the case of KEGG database CID matching based on web-crawling, incomplete matches can occur.
+Therefore, for compounds with uncertainties, it's advisable to manually search and verify on the KEGG website.

 ``` r
 ##> import annotation result